stephenlb/iot-thermostat-pubnub-notes/readme.md

 We set the presence ACL to only track presence on `devices.deviceUniqueID` channels.

-### PubNub Log Search
+### PubNub Log Search (Device Analytics)

-Used to track large segements of devices online.
+ - Track device population segments of devices online.
-Debugging of IoT and mobile applications.
+ - Debugging of IoT device and mobile applications.
+ - Analyze geographic distribution and device longevity.
+ - Analyze end-user activity.

 ### Device Data Fields